flyingmachine/brave-clojure-web/content/read-and-eval.md

 This is a consequence of using the REPL.
 Once the data structure represented by `(eval "t")` gets evaluated, `"t"` itself has already gone through the read/eval process, yielding the string represented by `"t"`.
-For the time being, we're going to keep using `read-string`, however, to more clearly show that `eval` works on data structures.
+For the time being, however, we're going to keep using `read-string` to more clearly show that `eval` works on data structures.

 ```clojure
 (eval (read-string "true"))